A Matter of Saving Lives

 We follow all city and state regulations, and decisions are made under the guidance of medical doctors, and in accord with nationally set synagogue best practices.

-Our High Holidays program was the only set of in-person services in North Brooklyn to meticulously follow best practices, and we will continue in that spirit for as long as necessary.
+Our High Holidays 2020 program was the only set of in-person services in North Brooklyn to meticulously follow best practices, and we will continue in that spirit for as long as necessary.
+(Click here for our High Holidays 2021 Covid protocol.)

 UPDATED COVID POLICY

-Masks are required at all times in our building.
+Masks are required at all times inside our building.

 Masks and hand sanitizer are available upon entry.